 How to ask questions:

 So the question: do you ask your guests questions?
 Not in an offensive, pushy, interrogating sort of way, but questions that help you make a connection and forge a friendship?
-I think there are at least five principles for asking good questions of a first timer:
+I think there are at least six principles for asking good questions of a first timer:

 1. Make them comfortable.
 Listen to the question from the perspective of your guest: are they going to feel engaged or suffocated?
 The question should serve their comfort, not your morbid interest.
 If they seem hesitant to answer, then back off.